anuraghazra/github-readme-stats/readme.md

 Instead, Help India fight 2nd deadly wave of COVID,
 Thousands of people are dying in India for lack of Oxygen & COVID related necessary infrastructure.

 Visit [https://indiafightscorona.giveindia.org](https://indiafightscorona.giveindia.org) and make a small donation to help us fight covid and overcome this crisis.
+Never be heart broken if you can't donate, share this with you're friends so that this message could reach people who can help.
 Your small help goes a long way. :heart:
 </p>